KC2016/Project-Ford-GoBike-System/README.md

 ## Project Ford GoBike System Data, Dataset Exploration <br/>
 ### Karina Condeixa <br/>

-Seventh project for my Data Analyst Nanodegree by Udacity. <br/>
+Fifth project for my Data Analyst Nanodegree by Udacity. <br/>
 <br/>
 The main objective is to Communicate Data Findings from a dataset from Ford GoBike System Data.
 I explored data from September of 2019. <br/>